 - How does Covid-19 affect those with other autoimmune diseases such as celiac, hashimotos, rheumatoid arthritis or lupus?
 This a huge population of over a million strong individuals who would like some answers once more research is available.

-Due to this being a novel or new coronavirus transmitted from an animal to humans, medical researchers are still gathering more information as the days go by.
+Due to this being a novel or new coronavirus transmitted from an animal to humans, medical researchers are still gathering more information as the weeks go by.
 Therefore, it’s important to have realistic expectations of when this pandemic will finally be over – not until there’s a safe and effective vaccine for both adults and children; and to continue strong physical distancing and wearing masks.
 We should continue to check for any clinical trials requesting group studies for T1d-Covid19 patients and vaccines at NIH.gov.
 In the meantime, use good judgement, pray your CGM continues to work accurately, and monitor closely especially when ill as advised by your endo.

 Spread Awareness Not the Virus

 Please help spread awareness and educate those that are willing to listen.
 Use credible sources like what I’ve listed above and share to social media with your friends and family.
 Please encourage them to do their part in society by strict physical distancing to #protectothers.
 Stay strong and know that whatever emotions we are feeling are okay.
 Smart people will survive this pandemic no matter how long it takes.
 I will try my best to keep this page updated as the weeks go by.
 Be sure to check my Covid posts and IGTV on Instagram @type1diabetic_life as well.
 Malama pono (live well in Hawaiian).